-I made a lot of money doing what I did with Al. I bought a big house and that sort of gives you the freedom not to work, which was strange because up to that point we’d just been working so hard, and really caring about what we did.
+We'd been working so hard, and really caring about what we did.
 Suddenly part of me was going ‘Well, why am I working so hard when nothing I am doing is gaining me any kind of recognition?
 Bollocks to it, I'm going to go out and get drunk and chase girls and whatever, and not work'.
 I was quite bitter.

 How do you feel now?

 I've got it much more in perspective.
 And a lot of comedy people and fans appreciate what I am doing, which is great.
 In the end that's better than anything.
 Going around the comedy circuit, a lot of younger comedians tell me that they have been inspired by me and Stew, which is really lovely.
 But it just took me a little while.
 It's interesting, because Stew's now had that critical acclaim that Lee and Herring never got.
 We've had this 10-year delay where some of our fans from then are now in charge of stuff, and are giving us work, giving us kudos.